Middle Ages: Technology and military

+In military affairs, the use of infantry with specialised roles increased.
+Along with the still-dominant heavy cavalry, armies often included mounted and infantry crossbowmen, as well as sappers and engineers.
+Crossbows, which had been known in Late Antiquity, increased in use partly because of the increase in siege warfare in the 10th and 11th centuries.
+The increasing use of crossbows during the 12th and 13th centuries led to the use of closed-face helmets, heavy body armour, as well as horse armour.
+Gunpowder was known in Europe by the mid-13th century with a recorded use in European warfare by the English against the Scots in 1304.
+However, it was merely used as an explosive and not as a weapon.
+Cannon were being used for sieges in the 1320s, and hand-held guns were in use by the 1360s.

 Architecture, art, and music

-In the 10th century the establishment of churches and monasteries led to the development of stone architecture that elaborated vernacular Roman forms, from which the term "Romanesque" is derived.
+In the 10th century, the establishment of churches and monasteries led to the development of stone architecture that elaborated vernacular Roman forms, from which the term "Romanesque" was derived.
 Where available, Roman brick and stone buildings were recycled for their materials.
 From the tentative beginnings known as the First Romanesque, the style flourished and spread across Europe in a remarkably homogeneous form.
-Just before 1000 there was a great wave of building stone churches all over Europe.
+Just before 1000, a great wave of stone churches were being built all over Europe.
 Romanesque buildings have massive stone walls, openings topped by semi-circular arches, small windows, and, particularly in France, arched stone vaults.
 The large portal with coloured sculpture in high relief became a central feature of façades, especially in France, and the capitals of columns were often carved with narrative scenes of imaginative monsters and animals.
 According to art historian C. R. Dodwell, "virtually all the churches in the West were decorated with wall-paintings", of which few survive.
 Simultaneous with the development in church architecture, the distinctive European form of the castle was developed and became crucial to politics and warfare.

-Romanesque art, especially metalwork, was at its most sophisticated in Mosan art, in which distinct artistic personalities including Nicholas of Verdun (d.
-1205) become apparent, and an almost classical style is seen in works such as a font at Liège, contrasting with the writhing animals of the exactly contemporary Gloucester Candlestick.
+Romanesque art, especially metalwork, was at its most sophisticated in Mosan art, in which distinct artistic personalities, including Nicholas of Verdun (d.
+1205), become apparent.
+An almost classical style is seen in works such as a font at Liège, contrasting with the writhing animals of the exactly contemporary Gloucester Candlestick.
 Large illuminated bibles and psalters were the typical forms of luxury manuscripts, and wall-painting flourished in churches, often following a scheme with a Last Judgement on the west wall, a Christ in Majesty at the east end, and narrative biblical scenes down the nave, or in the best surviving example, at Saint-Savin-sur-Gartempe, on the barrel-vaulted roof.